Frequently Asked Questions (FAQs)

 Wednesdays and Thursday have been set aside in your curriculum plans to be available for completing your practicum activities.
 However, if you have activities that you plan to complete at other times when you are NOT in a class, you may do so.

-If who have previous related experience that includes social work supervision you may be able to apply for a Credit by Special Assessment (CSA) for SOWK 392 only.
-Eligible students apply for a CSA in the fall term during SOWK 390 and need to show knowledge and skills typically gained during practicum through prior experience.
-More details on eligibility to come.
-You'll still need to register and pay fees for SOWK 392 even if a CSA is granted.
+Students who have previous, related experience that includes social work supervision may be able to apply for Credit by Special Assessment for SOWK 392 only.
+Eligible students will apply for Credit by Special Assessment the fall term during SOWK 390 and will need to show knowledge and skills typically gained during practicum through prior experience.
+Students will still need to register and pay fees for SOWK 392 even if a prior learning assessment is granted.

 Students must complete 400 hours in the final practicum and these are scheduled in your timetable to be Tuesday, Wednesday, Thursday and Friday for full days.
-It’s important to make plans and arrangements early on in your program to accommodate that final practicum.
+It is important to make plans and arrangements early on in your program to accommodate that final practicum.
+You will need to plan for 32 hours per week.

 Yes, they are co-requisites and the seminar supports your learning in the Final Practicum.